Difference between LC and SBLC – Simplified

-Letter of Credit (LC) and the ‘Standby Letter of Credit (SBLC) are used by Importers and Exporters in International Trade to ensure financial safety so that payment of the supplier is assured of payment once he has performed his obligation.
-While LC is used as a primary method of payment, SBLC is used when there is buyer’s non-performance during the sale.
+Letter of Credit (LC) and the ‘Standby Letter of Credit’ (SBLC) are used by Importers and Exporters in International Trade to ensure financial safety so that payment of the supplier is assured of payment once he has performed his obligation.
+While LC is used as a primary method of payment, SBLC is used when there is risk of buyer’s non-performance during the sale.
+So, what’s the difference between LC and SBLC?
+Let’s check out.

 Benefit of using LC & SBLC is that, the buyer gets an assurance of receiving his product or merchandise on time, and the seller gets assurance of being paid on time on completion of the job.